 Comparing Firmness (Support & Feel)

 Each mattress reviewed by Sleep Advisor is rated with our firmness system which places them on a range from 1 to 10, with a 1 being like sleeping on air.
-The Nectar scores between a 6 and 6.5, which puts it in a Medium-Firm range, while the Medium firmness option of the Aurora scores at a 5, a score right in the middle, making this a Medium feeling bed.
+The Nectar scores a 6.5, which puts it in a Medium-Firm range, while the Medium firmness option of the Aurora scores at a 5, a score right in the middle, making this a Medium feeling bed.

 Both of these beds should be an excellent choice for most sleeping positions.
 They use materials that fill the spaces between the curves for back sleepers.
 Either of these options should work well for side sleepers looking for ample pressure relief in their shoulders and hips.